hungcq/knowledge-repo/IT/designing-data-intensive-applications/12-future-of-data-systems.md

 - Reads as stream of events: merge with write events
 - -> Can track read events & derive meaningful data, merge data across partitions
 ### 12.3.
 Aiming for correctness
-- Avoid duplication: need to be enforce at end-user device using unique ID for each operation
+- Avoid duplication: need to be enforced at end-user device using unique ID for each operation
 - Ensure uniqueness constraint in log-based messaging: process each partition in a single thread, scale out by hash unique field & map to partition
 - Multi-partition request processing: money transfer example:
   - Client gen request ID